Cost to Install an Asphalt Driveway – 2023 Price Guide

 Size of Driveway

 This is the most obvious one.
 A bigger driveway will inevitably cost more, even if you opt for a lower grade of asphalt.
-The length is one thing, but don’t forget that the size of a drive often includes how wide it is.
-Those who need to have parking space for a lot of cars will pay a much higher sum.
+The length is one thing, but don’t forget that the size of a drive also includes how wide it is.

-If you’re a homeowner, who has just bought a new property and only have one car in your household, choosing a narrower driveway will save you a significant amount.
+Those who need to have parking space for a lot of cars will pay a much higher sum, as will those whose home is located further from the road.
+If you’re a homeowner who has just bought a new property and only have one car in your household, choosing a narrower driveway will save you a significant amount.

 Material Costs

-The average price of good quality asphalt is $85 to $150 per ton.
+The average price of good quality asphalt is $100 to $200 per ton.
 Asphalt pricing fluctuates with the price of oil.

 Asphalt Thickness

 An asphalt driveway is often composed of base layers and top layers, though the most stable form of asphalt driveway will be created using full-depth asphalt.
-In general a 4″ thick asphalt layer is suitable for most driveways, but 5-6″ is recommended to support heavier vehicles and loads.[3]
+In general, a 4″ thick asphalt layer is suitable for most driveways, but 5-6″ is recommended to support heavier vehicles and loads.[1]

-This means that the entire thickness of the driveway is composed of asphalt, instead of having a substandard material for lower layers.
+This means that the entire thickness of the driveway is composed of asphalt instead of having a substandard material for lower layers.
 Thus, once you grade it as discussed below, the entire driveway is made of the same material, reducing the risk of shifting and movement.

 Grading and Base Preparation